Charley Baginsky: Rabbinic career

 Rabbi Baginsky was inspired to enter the rabbinate by her experiences in Israel, saying: "I spent three years in Israel, with Judaism as part of my everyday.
 Back in the UK, I wanted to make Judaism part of my everyday here, too."

 She entered the rabbinic programme at Leo Baeck College in 2003 and was ordained in 2008.
-Her rabbinic thesis was titled Penned and Penned: The Language and Imagery of Land and Identity in the Construction of 'Woman' in Tractate Yevemot.
+Her rabbinic thesis was titled "Penned and Penned: The Language and Imagery of Land and Identity in the Construction of 'Woman' in Tractate Yevemot".
 It was primarily concerned with the construction of gender, and the role of women in the Bavli (Babylon Talmud), as part of a hermeneutical exercise.

 In 2008, she was appointed as Rabbi of Kingston Liberal Synagogue, a position she held for ten years.
 She had previously served the community as a student rabbi.
 During this period, she also served as Chair of the Conference of Liberal Rabbis and Cantors, and Chair of the organising committee for Liberal Judaism's national events.

 On leaving Kingston Liberal Synagogue, Rabbi Baginsky served a number of roles in the national Liberal Judaism movement including, from 2016 to 2020, as Liberal Judaism's Director of Strategy and Partnerships.
 She was also (part-time) the Rabbi for South Bucks Jewish Community from 2016 to 2020.
 From March to December 2020 Baginsky was, with Shelley Shocolinsky-Dwyer, Liberal Judaism's joint interim Director.
 In January 2021, she was appointed as the Chief Executive Officer of Liberal Judaism (UK).

-In 2023, alongside Rabbi Josh Levy - Chief Executive of The Movement for Reform Judaism - and the two movements’ respective chairs, she spearheaded the project to unite Reform and Liberal Judaism into one Progressive Judaism for the UK and Ireland.
+In 2023, alongside Rabbi Josh Levy – Chief Executive of The Movement for Reform Judaism –- and the two movements’ respective chairs, she spearheaded the project to unite Reform and Liberal Judaism into one Progressive Judaism for the UK and Ireland.
 Rabbis Baginsky and Levy then spent two years touring the country to speak to members of every Progressive community – either in person or online – about the union.
 In May 2025, the decision to merge was officially made at two parallel Extraordinary General Meetings (EGMs) of member communities, with the number of votes in favour at each exceeding 95%.
 On the day of the result, Rabbi Baginsky said: "Through this vote, our members are both standing on the shoulders of all those who came before us and creating something long and lasting for the generations who come after us."

-Rabbi Baginsky also currently serves in a number of voluntary roles including as a Trustee of Leo Baeck College, school governor and President of the Council of Christian and Jews.
+Rabbi Baginsky also currently serves in a number of voluntary roles including as a Trustee of Leo Baeck College, a school governor and President of the Council of Christian and Jews.

-She was a signatory to The Drumlanrig Accords, also known as the Muslim-Jewish Reconciliation Accords - the landmark agreement between 12 Muslim and Jewish senior faith leaders presented to King Charles III at Buckingham Palace.
+She was a signatory to The Drumlanrig Accords, also known as the Muslim-Jewish Reconciliation Accords – the landmark agreement between 12 Muslim and Jewish senior faith leaders presented to King Charles III at Buckingham Palace.

 She is a regular contributor to BBC Radio’s Pause for Thought, Thought for the Day and Prayer for the Day.